optimalisatie/exec.js/README.md

 ### Multi-threading by requestIdleCallback?

-In Chrome 60 and 61 using `requestIdleCallback` makes it possible to use `exec.js` for non-blocking background computations with faster round trip performance than WebWorkers.
-In tests with a page with animated spinners (GIFs) there was no effect on the animations while the computations were processed by `exec.js` faster than a WebWorker.
+In Chrome 59/60+ and possibly Firefox 53+ using `requestIdleCallback` ([info](https://developer.mozilla.org/nl/docs/Web/API/Window/requestIdleCallback)) makes it possible to use `exec.js` for non-blocking background computations with faster round trip performance than WebWorkers.
+In tests with a page with animated spinners (GIFs) there was no effect on the animations while the computations were processed faster than in a WebWorker.
 Further testing is needed.

+Is there a separate process involved with `requestIdleCallback`?
+Feedback/test results are apreciated.

 The following code can be used to test the solution that may provide multi-threading/non-blocking performance with no startup latency and up to 100x better round trip speed than WebWorkers.